ARTICLES OF FAITH

 Acts 26:8; Acts 24:15,21; John 5:28-29; I Corinthians 15:51-52; I Thessalonians 4:13-18; Revelation 20:4-6; Revelation 20:12-15.

-Christ's Appearing; The Rapture Of The Saints; The Great Tribulation; The Coming Of Christ In Glory
+Article XVIII / Christ's Appearing; The Rapture of The Saints; The Great Tribulation; The Coming of Christ in Glory

 We believe that there will be a judgment of rewards for the righteous; that this judgment will take place at Christ’s coming to receive His saints; that the wicked will be judged after the millennial age, or at the close of it.